Danelectro C

 Unlike most all the later Danelectro instruments, the C model was a solid body construction made of poplar and came in a peanut-like body shape.
 These early guitars did not have a modern truss rod, but had a ¾" square aluminum tube to prevent the neck from warping.

 On debut these first guitars predated Danelectro's now signature lipstick pickup design, and instead wrapped their pickups in vinyl tape and placed them hidden under a melamine pickguard.
-This design feature ceased in 1955 when Nathan Daniel apparently acquired a job lot of surplus lipstick tubes which he utilised for makeshift pickup covers.
+This was replaced in 1955 when Nathan Daniel apparently acquired a job lot of surplus lipstick tubes which he utilized for makeshift pickup covers.
 The pickups when both selected are wired in series rather than the more standard parallel used today by most big brands.